lhduc02/lhduc02/README.md

 My hobbies are watching football, reading books, and playing chess.

-I'm a life-long learner, who take great responsibility for my work.
+I'm a lifelong learner who takes great responsibility for my work.
 I am particularly interested in Machine Learning and Big Data Techniques.

-With 6 months of experience as a Data Analyst Intern at PPCLINK Mobile, I clearly understand the data analysis process, the appropriate tools for the process, and have accumulated all the necessary knowledge to do a good job as a Data Analyst.
+With six months of experience as a Data Analyst Intern at PPCLINK Mobile, I understand the data analysis process and the appropriate tools for the procedure.
+I have accumulated all the necessary knowledge to do a good job as a Data Analyst.

 ---